NovaKyle91/Web-Scrapping_Challenge-11_KNOVAK/README.md

 In the folder labeled JSON File, you will find the optional JSON file that I created for Part 1 Mars News IPYNB.

+Please disregard the commit messages for CSV and JSON File, the changes made were the removal of empty folders.

 As always please reach out should you have any questions.

 Cheers,